In the inverse PCR, the amplification of unknown flanking regions of DNA carried out using the known DNA sequence primers.

 |REase (restriction endonuclease) (1 unit)||2μl|

-*If the concentration of RE buffer is 10X use only 2μl of buffer for reaction.
+*If the concentration of RE buffer is 10X use only 2μl of buffer for the reaction.

 After that, extract again the DNA using the phenol-chloroform method.